dolphindb/jdbc/README.md

-#  DolphinDB JDBC
+#  DolphinDB JDBC API

-DolphinDB provides an implementation of the JDBC interface, allowing client programs that support the JDBC interface to directly access DolphinDB.

-DolphinDB's JDBC interface is based on the `DolphinDB Java Api` implementation, so the JDBC package has a built-in DolphinDB Java Api package.
+DolphinDB's JDBC interface is based on the implementation of DolphinDB Java API, so the JDBC package has a built-in DolphinDB Java API package.

-The JDBC interface mainly provides two interfaces, direct execution and pre-compilation, through the two objects `JDBCStatement` and `JDBCPrepareStatement`, respectively.
+The JDBC interface mainly provides the two interfaces of direct execution and pre-compilation through the two objects `JDBCStatement` and `JDBCPrepareStatement`, respectively.

-Here are a few sample programs to show how to use these two methods.

-### 1. Add, delete, and update an in-memory table
+## 1. Operations on in-memory tables

-First of all, we create a template table and save to disk through DolphinDB Java API.
-The code is as the following:
+First of all, we create a template table and save it to disk through DolphinDB Java API.

 ```java
 public static boolean CreateTable(String database,String tableName,String host, String port)